SanthoshAshokkumar/storytime/readme.md

 5) Landing Text Description
 This appear under the landing headline or to the right of the media if media is present.
 Recommended

-###Switch Settings

-This will enable you to use the switch or just have it turned on by default when the extension is on the page

-###Notifications

-This notifies the user in the extension what action the voice control has taken.
-This setting disables and enables it

-###Selection Context Mode

-When doing searches currently it is using CurrentSelections as the context mode by default, this can be changed in the settings.
-In this mode, the current selections are kept (if any).
-Search for one or more terms in the values of the app.
-New selections are made on top of the current selections.
-Other options are:

-1. Cleared: In this mode, the first step is to clear any current selections in the app.
-The second step is to search for one or more terms in the values of the app.

-2. LockedFieldsOnly: In this mode, the search applies only to the values associated with the selections made in locked fields, ignoring selections in any unlocked field.
-If no locked fields, the behavior is identical to the Cleared context.
-You cannot make any new selections in a locked field.
-You can get search hits for the associated values of a locked field but you cannot get the search hits for the non associative values.

-3. CurrentSelections (Default): In this mode, the current selections are kept (if any).
-Search for one or more terms in the values of the app.
-New selections are made on top of the current selections.
-If no selections were made before the search, this mode is identical to the Cleared context.

 ###Debug Mode